JoanChirinos/YoRPG_RPGers/README.md

 ### **Assassin**
 Assassins are the weakest class in terms of health.
 However, they compensate for this by having the highest attack rating of all classes.
-They also have high defense because they are better at dodging.
+They also have decent defense values because they are better at dodging.

 ### **Tank**
 Tanks have the highest health and defense values of all classes.
-However, they have a relatively low attack rating and strength.
+However, they deal relatively low damage.

 ## Monster Subclasses

-### **Monster**
-These are your garden-variety monsters.
-They do a decent amount of damage and have ordinary health.
-They're also the most common, spawning about 50% of the time

 ### **Ninja**
 Ninjas will attack you when you least expect it!
-They do 1.2x the normal damage and, because of their elusive nature, they will be harder to take down due to their amazing defensive skills.
+They do 2.5x the normal damage, but are slightly less elusive than other monsters.

 ### **Lich**
-Liches are scary monster that use magic spells to deal the most damage possible!
-They do a whopping 2x the normal monster damage
+Liches are scary monster that use magic spells to deal a decent amount of damage!
+They deal 2.25x the normal monster damage

 ### **Dragon**
 Dragons are HUGE monsters that have 500 hp!
 They take a while to